Pathways for the Future Program

 How data is stored and security is ensured

-Only aggregated and de-identified data will be used by the program to provide insights.
-This means that your personal data (such as your name, date of birth and address) and your own journey through education and work will not be visible at the individual level in anything published by the program.
-Similar groups will be combined together to minimise the risk of reidentification and only high-level statistics will be published.
+Your personal data (such as your name, date of birth and address) will only be used during the linkage process and will not be contained in the dataset, so your own journey through education and work will not be visible.
+In fact, all data outputs and insights will be combined with similar groups so that re-identification is not possible.
+Only high-level statistics will be published.
 For example, a report may show that x% of NSW university students who studied nursing went on to become nurses.

 Who can access the data?